 March 22, 2023

-The IMO’s Carbon Intensity Indicator (CII) rating introduces a global, easy to understand reference that brings much needed attention to operational carbon efficiency in shipping.
+The IMO’s Carbon Intensity Indicator (CII) rating introduces a global, easy-to-understand reference that brings my attention to operational carbon efficiency in shipping.
 This is a large and necessary step in the right direction.

 However, the CII ratings have been met with criticism from many quarters.
-Our experience is that the CII does not provide professionals at the cargo side nor the ship side with sufficient incentives to support carbon efficient chartering decisions.
+Our experience is that the CII does not provide professionals on the cargo side or the ship side with sufficient incentives to support carbon-efficient chartering decisions.
 Hence, the full potential of an operational measure to improve efficiency and reduce emissions is not realised.

 The weakness of the current CII relates to the fact that the operational efficiency is based on Annual Energy Ratio (AER) calculations which disregard whether the ship is transporting cargo or not.
 Two consequences of leaving cargo out of the operational efficiency equation are:

-The best way to understand the consequences of day to day chartering decisions is to zoom in on single voyages.
+The best way to understand the consequences of da chartering decisions is to zoom in on single voyages.
 So, to help our customers understand how their chartering decisions impacted the CII, we developed the Voyage CII.
 When comparing the CII rating of a voyage to its absolute emissions it is easy to find examples where CII rating and absolute emissions do not coincide.

 From the charterers’ point of view, understanding CII variations and how the cargo in question would contribute to each ship’s annual CII is useful in charter party negotiations.
 However, if the aim is to reduce emissions and the related carbon cost, absolute numbers, measured in tonnes of CO2, are the appropriate indicators.
-Measuring and estimating absolute emissions allows charterers to understand the carbon consequence of their shipping decisions and to make carbon efficient chartering decisions.
+Measuring and estimating absolute emissions allows charterers to understand the carbon consequence of their shipping decisions and to make ca chartering decisions.